 - 1. Select the best answer.
-What equipment is not allowed for tensioning bolting assemblies during tower crane installation? - A. Torque wrenches - B. Impact wrenches - C. Electric tensioners - 2.
+What equipment is not allowed for tensioning bolting assemblies during tower crane installation? - A. electric tensioners - B. impact wrenches - C. torque wrenches - 2.
 Select the best answer.
-When tower cranes are assembled or disassembled, what is the wind velocity limit that should not be exceeded if the manufacturer of the crane does not specify a limit? - A. 40 mph - B. 10 mph - C. 30 mph - D. 20 mph - 3.
-Select the best answer to fill in the blank.
-Tower crane assembly, disassembly, and climbing operations shall be performed under the supervision of a - A. Contractor representative - B. Contracting officer - C. Crane operator - D. Qualified person - 4.
-True or False.
-During climbing operations the tower crane may be operated to lift a load that is not part of the climbing operation if a contractor representative approves it. - A. True - B. False - 5.
+When cranes are assembled or disassembled, what is the wind velocity limit that should not be exceeded if the manufacturer of the crane does not specify a limit? - A. 10 mph - B. 20 mph - C. 30 mph - D. 40 mph - 3.
 Select the best answer.
-During assembly, what shall be done if a structural component of the crane is found to be damaged? - A. Finish assembly using the damaged structural component, then notify your supervisor - B. Replace the component as directed by your supervisor - C. Have the component repaired or replaced in accordance with the manufacturer's instructions - 6.
+Tower crane assembly, disassembly, and climbing operations shall be performed under the supervision of a- - A. contracting officer - B. contractor representative - C. crane operator - D. qualified person - 4.
 Select the best answer.
-For cranes used in construction, when is an inspection of the crane required to be performed? - A. At the end of the shift and when the operator is replaced - B. At the beginning of each shift, monthly, and annually - C. Prior to operation if the operator has time to complete the inspection - D. When the site supervisor assigns personnel to perform the inspection
+True or False: During climbing operations, the tower crane may be operated to lift a load that is not part of the climbing operation if a contractor representative approves it. - A. True - B. False - 5.
+Select the best answer.
+During assembly, what shall be done if a structural component of the crane is found to be damaged? - A. finish assembly using the damaged structural component, then notify your supervisor - B. have the component repaired or replaced in accordance with the manufacturer's instructions - C. replace the component as directed by your supervisor - 6.
+Select the best answer.
+For cranes used in construction, when is an inspection of the crane required to be performed? - A. at the beginning of each shift, monthly, and annually - B. at the end of the shift and when the operator is replaced - C. prior to operation if the operator has time to complete the inspection - D. when the site supervisor assigns personnel to perform the inspection

-- 7. True or False.
-After assembly, a crane is required to have a functional test and load test prior to being placed in service. - A. True - B. False - 8.
+- 7. Select the best answer.
+True or False: After assembly, a crane is required to have a functional test and load test prior to being placed in service. - A. True - B. False - 8.
 Select the best answer.
-The crane operator is responsible for all of the following except: - A. Approving all critical lifts - B. Performing a visual and operational inspection at the beginning of the shift - C. Remaining in the cab during lifting and climbing operations - D. Being familiar with the crane and its proper care
+The crane operator is responsible for all the following except- - A. approving all critical lifts - B. being familiar with the crane and its proper care - C. performing an inspection at the beginning of the shift - D. remaining in the cab during lifting and climbing operations